Mosheledi/alx-system_engineering-devop/0x00-shell_basics/README.md

 rmdir /tmp/my_first_directory-deletes my_first_directory from /tmp
-cd - -changes current working directory to the previous one list -a -l . /alx-system_engineering-devops /boot-list contents even hidden files of directories in order
+cd - -changes current working directory to the previous one list -a -l . /alx-system_engineering-devops /boot-list contents even hidden files of directories in order mkdir welcome/ welcome/to/ welcome/to/school/-creates these directories in current working directory